 So, how can we apply the Pareto principle in our professional life or in businesses?
 Consider this example.
 Suppose you are a manager at an IT firm having so many clients.
 The principle suggests that 20% of your clients will account for 80% of your business.
 So, this 20 % of clients deserve 80% of the customer service, correct?
 As human nature suggests, however, this is quite not possible.
-Most of the managers at least try to spread their time evenly across all the clients.
+Most managers try to spread their time evenly across all the clients.
 Although it is not quite possible to divide your time in the 80/20 ratio with the clients, the principle suggests that the manager should try to spend most of his time (ideally 80%) in building a relationship with the top 20% of his clients.

 Sometimes, it becomes challenging for the managers to understand what the causes behind the problems in their companies are.
 Instead of dealing with the root cause of the problems, they spend their time-solving problems as they arise.
 These problems, however, never cease to end.
 These managers may find the Pareto Chart of some help to defeat this situation.
 It can help them to segregate the problems and their causes, finding out which cause is responsible for the greatest number of problems.

 The Pareto chart is an extension of the Pareto Principle and is one of the basic tools of quality management.
-It is a simple bar graph, with causes on the x-axis and the number of times that cause was the reason for a problem on the y-axis.
+It is a simple bar graph with causes on the x-axis and the number of times that cause was the reason for a problem on the y-axis.
 To understand better, let’s take an example.

 Preparing a Pareto Chart

 Suppose a shoe manufacturing factory wants to know what is the root cause for the defects in the shoes manufactured in the factory.
 The managers at this company identify 4 categories of causes.
-The defect can be due to (a) poor fabric supplied by the suppliers, (b) worker did not stitch the shoe properly, (c) poor quality of stitching material used in the factory, (d) the defect was a result of the machine malfunctioning.
-The factory will draw four bars against the four causes on the x-axis and frequency of the causes on the y-axis.
+The defect can be due to (a) poor fabric supplied by the suppliers, (b) workers did not stitch the shoe properly, (c) poor quality of stitching material used in the factory, or (d) the defect was a result of the machine malfunctioning.
+The factory will draw four bars against the four causes on the x-axis and the frequency of the causes on the y-axis.

 So, after analyzing the bar graph, the factory may come to know that a majority of the defects (say, 80%) were a result of poor fabric supplied by the suppliers.
 Hence, this suggests that the factory needs to change its suppliers- a root cause.
-Or, the graph may suggest that 60% of the times, the defect was due to a machine malfunctioning, suggesting a replacement of the machinery.
+Or, the graph may suggest that 60% of the time, the defect was due to a machine malfunctioning, suggesting a replacement of the machinery.

 Advantages of the Pareto Principle

-Using the Pareto Principle, a business can reap certain benefits which are discussed in this section.
+Using the Pareto Principle, a business can reap certain benefits, which are discussed in this section.

 Using the Pareto Principle, a firm can definitely improve its profitability.
-In our previous example, we established that 20% of the clients for that IT firm will provide 80% of the business or profitability.
+In our previous example, we established that 20% of the clients for that IT firm would provide 80% of the business or profitability.
 If the firm starts focusing more on this 20 % of clients, it can significantly increase its profitability as the top 20% of clients represent most of the firm’s business.

 Pareto Principle can also help you with website optimization.
 The 80/20 rule suggests that an overview of your business’s website analytics will show that 80% of the traffic on your website goes to 20% of the website’s pages.
 So, 20% of the pages become critical for the success of my website.
-Hence, you will ensure that that 20 % of the pages are appropriately designed and are easily accessible to anyone.
+Hence, you will ensure that 20 % of the pages are appropriately designed and are easily accessible to anyone.

 Improve Customer Satisfaction

-Customer satisfaction is important for any business and Pareto principle can help you to improve it.
+Customer satisfaction is important for any business, and the Pareto principle can help you to improve it.
 As per the Pareto Principle, 80% of the customer complaints will relate to 20% of the causes.
 So, if you focus on those top 20% causes, you can eliminate 80% of the problems out of the system.
 Hence, lesser problems and better customer satisfaction.

 Disadvantages of the Pareto Principle